 Do you love gardening?
 Do you have a fuzzy canine friend or a proud feline buddy?
 If both answers are yes, then this article is for you.
-Some pretty-looking flowers and plants in your garden can prove to be very dangerous to your pets when ingested.
-Here are 5 common garden plants that are deadly to your pet’s health.
+Some pretty-looking flowers and plants in your garden can prove to be straight up poison to your pets when ingested.
+Here are 5 common garden plants that are dangerous (or deadly) to your pet’s health.

 5 Dangerous Plants for Pets

 “Do you mean that plant known for its traditional healing properties and its frequent inclusion in skin products?”
 Yup, that’s the plant I’m talking about.
 Like everything else in this world, it does have its disadvantages and a major one is the toxicity of the latex found in its leaves.
 This latex can lead to severe diarrhea problems for your pet.
 So don’t let Scruffy get too close to your potted aloe plant.